wwarthen/RomWBW/Source/Doc/UserGuide.md

 This capability is available in all of the RomWBW operating system except the original DRI CP/M 2.2.

+Three types of date/time stamping are supported using realtime clock supported by RomWBW HBIOS.
+DateStamper, NZT and P2DOS.

 In some cases (such as ZSDOS), you must load an RSX (memory resident utility) to enable date/time stamping of files.
+This could be automated using a `PROFILE.SUB` file.
+Preconfigured loaders are provided, bypassing the need to use SETUPZST.

 Additionally, you will need to initialize the directory.
-The procedure varies in each operation system, so you must review the associated documentation.
+The procedure varies depending on the date/time stamping mechanism, so you must review the associated documentation.

 The date/time stamping mechanisms for each operating system are generally not compatible.
 If you initialize a directory for a type